ChristianTPW/Transparent-Upgradeable-Proxy/article.md

     ...
 ```

 New logic contract will be used instead of the old one.
-This can be seen that `increment()` function will add counter variable by two instead of one.
+It can be seen that the `increment()` function will add a counter variable by two instead of one.

 ![Test CounterV2](./asset/testCounterV2.png "Test Counter V2")

 ## Tips on Upgrading Contract

-OpenZeppelin not only provides the `Transaparent Upgradeable Proxy` library but also provides tools that can help to check upgrade compatability of the new implementation contract version.
+OpenZeppelin not only provides the `Transparent Upgradeable Proxy` library but also provides tools that can help to check upgrade compatibility of the new implementation contract version.
 [OpenZeppelin Upgrades](https://github.com/OpenZeppelin/openzeppelin-upgrades) tools also help the flow of initializing and upgrading the upgradeable smart contract.

 ## Conclusion